-In 2001, the concerns for the business park were focused on allowing additional growth to expand the tax base and providing local job opportunities.
+In 2001, the concerns for the industrial park were focused on allowing additional growth to expand the tax base and providing local job opportunities.
 However, accompanying this desire for more growth was the concern that the natural environment in the park, especially its wetlands, was at risk of being damaged.
 In order to balance these concerns, the 2001 Plan suggested comprehensively mapping the wetlands in the park so that areas for growth could be identified.
 Additionally, the 2001 Plan suggested revising the park's zoning to allow for appropriate development and growth as well as examining alternate access points to reduce the number and frequency of truck traffic in residential areas.

 Some progress has been made on this priority item with a recent push to continue to support the Park and also to begin expanding the types of uses that may locate within it as evidenced by the Park's new name - the Newburyport Industrial and Business Park.
-While its roots are firmly planted in industrial uses, the Zoning Board of Appeals has been granting Variances for new uses, predominantly office space, in the park.
+While its roots are firmly planted in industrial uses, the Zoning Board of Appeals had been granting Variances for new uses, predominantly office space, in the park, so much so that in 2015 the City Council voted to amend the zoning ordinance to allow office use via Special Permit.
 With the Comprehensive Zoning Revision project about to be started, the City will examine the current uses allowed in the park and seek to expand them to include new, appropriate and compatible uses in this area.